wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-power-automate-desktop-development-essentials/includes/5-test-debug-flows.md

 ![errors pane](..\media\errors-pane.png)

-In this example, two required fields were left blank, so the relevant action is highlighted as erroneous, and the Errors pane contains further details.
+In this example, two required fields were left blank, so the relevant action is highlighted as erroneous.
+The Errors pane contains further details.

 Runtime errors – errors that occur while a flow is running – are communicated in a similar fashion: